marco-jardim/Uber-Surge-Prediction-and-analysis/README.md

 `Prediction.py` is our Webframework program which can receive requests from frond end program, calculate corresponding results through our machine learning model and then deliver them to Javascript program.
 Other data files are for model calculation.

-### heatmap:
+### Heatmap:

 `heatmap_final.py` is to calculate average distance of passengers who depart from certain areas.
+Heatmap programs are integrated into flask program.

-### web:
+### Web:

 `index.html` is for our prediction webpage and `recommendation.html` is for our driver recommendation webpage.
-JS folder includes the Javascript files for google map and prediction and recommendation process.
+JS folder includes the Javascript files for Google map and prediction and recommendation process.(`mapvis.js` and `surgeEstimator.js`)

+CSS and libs are for webpage layout.